pentestgeek/phishing-frenzy/README.md

 	curl -L https://get.rvm.io | bash -s stable --ruby

+Pay attention to the install notes here, you may be required to run a command similar to the following in order to get rvm working properly.
+You may also be asked to logout / login or open a new shell before rvm is functioning properly.

+	$source /usr/local/rvm/scripts/rvm

 Install Ruby on Rails.
 We can use rvmsudo with rvm to get the job done.

 	$rvmsudo rvm all do gem install rails